How to know when you have a local SEO project and what to do.

 As Local SEO can often take weeks to actually see the affect it has on rankings, project reporting is the final step I’ll cover here.
 Note that while it’s the final step, it does require the conversation to have started from the beginning otherwise your effort could have been spent on optimizing for rankings that aren’t important for the client or that won’t generate the desired goals, whether it be sales or website engagement.
 Building off of that initial understanding of the Key Performance Indicators of the project, you are able to later, develop a project reporting template that makes sense for the client.

 In the project tracking spreadsheet above, there is already a built in section for “Metrics” which is how the Local SEO project will be measured, so this is a great place to start gathering and building display of the data.
 Depending on the size and scale of the local SEO project the rankings, website traffic and all other data may be able to be displayed on one simple dashboard pulled from Google Analytics; while for projects with various locations and metrics you may need to build a customized project report.
 Erin, the report-slayer at Delphic Digital is a pro at building customized dashboards for enterprise-level clients (note the beauty of the dashboard shown below) and I really value the time she invests in building these.

 Again, the complexity of the report depends on your client’s business goals and needs, which if you’ve followed the steps of this blog, you will already be able to recite because you know you’re working on a Local SEO project aimed to deliver the results that your client is seeking.

-Get your Free 30 minute Consultation with us TODAY.
+Get your Free 25 minute Marketing Assessment with us TODAY.

 Well, that’s all I’ve got for today, but if you’re eager to start on a Local SEO project and looking for more information on Local SEO, here’s a few great resources to dig into: